sushmita212/Stock_Volatility_Forecasting/README.md

 # Stock volatility prediction
 The stock prices of financial assets vary over time.
 The degree of variation of the stock price is expressed by volatility.
 Mathematically, the volatility is equivalent to the standard deviation of the stock price over time.
 Volatily forecasting can be advantageous in trading as it can be used for risk assessment, option pricing, strategy selection etc.
 <br>
-The goal of this project is to learn and implement time series analysis to forecast volatility of log returns using historical open, high, low, close, volume (OHLCV) data.
+The goal of this project is to learn and implement time series analysis to forecast volatility of log returns using historical open, high, low, close, volume (OHLCV) data with a GARCH(1,1) model.
 We use historical daily stock data from Alpha Vantage API.
 <br>
-Volatility is usually calculated on returns and not on raw stock prices, because returns capture relative change while prices are absolute.
-For e.g. the same price change of $10 in a $50 stock and a $500 stock means a price change of 20% and 2% respectivley.
-Thus we need a scale independent measure of volatility which is obtained by volatility on returns.
-In this project we aim to forecast the volatility of the log return, $r$, of the closing price of of stock given by
+Stock returns often exhibit volatility clustering — periods of high volatility followed by high volatility.
+The GARCH(1,1) model captures this by modeling the conditional variance of returns based on past shocks and past volatility.
 <br>

-$$r_t=ln\left(\frac{P_t}{P_{t-1}}\right)$$
+## Methodology
+- Returns are calculates as log differences of closing prices: $$r_t=ln\left(\frac{P_t}{P_{t-1}}\right)$$.
+- Stock data from multiple sectors including Finance, ETFs, Healthcare, Technology, and Commodities is used to enable a more generalized and robust analysis.
+- Each stock is assigned a clustering score based on autocorrelation of squared returns:$\text{Clustering Score} = \sum_{l=1}^5 ACF(r_t^2, lag=l)$

 ## Stock data and volatility clustering
 We use stock data from multiple sectors including Finance, ETFs, Healthcare, Technology, and Commodities to enable a more generalized and robust analysis.